Discrete subgroups of \(\ZZ^n\)

 • **kwds – passed through to underlying implementation

-A shortest non-zero vector for this lattice.
+OUTPUT: a shortest nonzero vector for this lattice

 EXAMPLES: